miloszgrasza/miloszgrasza/README.md

 ### A little bit
 [![My Skills](https://skillicons.dev/icons?i=cpp)](https://skillicons.dev)
 ## Working on
-Im currenty working on 2 games.
+I'm currenty working on 2 games.
 One that is the future of detective games using lots of AI.
 And a quiz game with lots of features.
 But the development procces takes so long it hasn't even started yet.
+## Interests

+gitstatus

 <!--
 **miloszgrasza/miloszgrasza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.